iamakulov/awesome-webpack-perf/readme.md

 Both plugins below generate a service worker that prefetches all webpack assets in the background and adds offline support into the application:

 - [`workbox-webpack-plugin`](https://www.npmjs.com/package/workbox-webpack-plugin) prefetches all webpack assets in the background and makes the app ready for working offline.
-It is based on the Google’s [`workbox`](https://developers.google.com/web/tools/workbox) library that simplifies common usages of service workers
+It is based on Google’s [`workbox`](https://developers.google.com/web/tools/workbox) library that simplifies common usages of service workers
 - [`offline-plugin`](https://www.npmjs.com/package/offline-plugin) also prefetches all webpack assets in the background and makes the app ready for working offline.
 It falls back to AppCache in browsers that don’t support service workers

 ## `<link rel>` and `<script async>`